3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 When testing homing for the first time be EXTREMELY CAREFUL & be ready to hit EMERGENCY STOP!!
 You may need to abort the homing process.

-If for any reason you wish to revert back to your normal homing system, simply comment all back in from your old system & disable the `demon_homing_control_v1.2.cfg` file by commenting out its full content apart from the file version number at the bottom.
+If for any reason you wish to revert back to your normal homing system, simply comment all back in from your old system & disable the `demon_homing_control_v*.cfg` file by commenting out its full content apart from the file version number at the bottom.
 Make your selection & then by then `ctrl+/` on wondows or `cmd+/` on MacOS.

 ## DEMON HOMING CONTROL SETTINGS
 Found in the demon_user_settings_v2.9.cfg onwards.